 Meet Annette Stewart

-I have been married to my husband, Mark, for 34 years.
+My husband Mark were married in 1986, have two young adult children, one beautiful granddaughter and 2 grand puppies.
 I grew up in a big Italian family where we all lived on the same street with my grandparents.
-Years ago, we purchased my grandparents’ farm house where we raised our children and still live.
-I am one of 8 children and love being close and surrounded by family.
+We live in my grandparents’ farm house where we raised our children.
+I am one of 8 children and love being surrounded by family.

-Whether you use your Creative Downtime for yourself or make something to give, it is essential to spend time away from the stresses in our life.
-Life is not a race or a competition.
-We need downtime.
+Crafting is so important for your mind, body, and soul.
+It’s an expression of ourselves that we can share with others.
+Life can be stressful, let crafting be your stress reliever.
+Life is not a race or a competition, it’s a journey.
+We all need downtime.
 We need to step back from the stresses in our lives and find healthy ways to re-energize and enjoy life so we can be our best selves.